Evaluated by top doctors, dermatologists, and research scientists

 Cons:

-Not the cheapest mask
+Not the cheapest mask, but best priced for a FDA-cleared mask

 The FAQ 202 Mask is a sleek, high-tech device built for users who want a customizable LED experience.
 It offers multiple wavelengths and adjustable intensities so you can tailor each session to your skin’s needs.
 While the design is striking and the technology advanced, its higher price and learning curve mean it’s best suited for skincare enthusiasts.